nichtich/RDF-aREF/README.md

 ([RDF::aREF::Decoder](https://metacpan.org/pod/RDF::aREF::Decoder)), for encoding RDF data in aREF ([RDF::aREF::Encoder](https://metacpan.org/pod/RDF::aREF::Encoder)), and for querying parts of an RDF graph ([RDF::aREF::Query](https://metacpan.org/pod/RDF::aREF::Query)).

+# WARNING

+**aREF** has been an attempt to solve problems that meanwhile have largely been solved by [JSON-LD](https://json-ld.org/).
+Despite aRef having its own benefits, please consider using a more established technology (JSON-LD) instead!

 # EXPORTED FUNCTIONS

 The following functions are exported by default.